 The Monument Hill and Kreische Brewery Docent Organization sponsors these events, with assistance from the park staff.

 - Activities Guide to the Natural Experience of Monument Hill and Kreische Brewery State Historic Sites

-Guided Kreische house tours are scheduled on the 1st and 2nd Sundays of the month at 2 p.m. and 3 p.m.
+Guided Kreische house tours are on Sunday at 2 p.m., and 3 p.m. from January through November.

 Special weekday group tours of Monument Hill, the Brewery, or the Kreische house can be arranged in advance through the park headquarters.
 Larger groups enjoy a special overview of the park on a historical, scenic guided tour along the park's interpretive trail.

 Group History Tours: Guided walking tours of the historic and scenic, Monument Hill, are available to groups of 10 or more, by reservation.
 Hear the history of Monument Hill and the Texas heroes interred here, who made the ultimate sacrifice to keep Texas free in the 1840s.
 Learn about German immigrant H. L. Kreische, his home and brewery, on the longer Historic and Scenic tour.
 Learn about the history of Monument Hill only in the shorter Monument Hill tour, accessible for the mobility impaired.
 Tours last approximately forty-five minutes to 1-1/2 hours; no fees required; reservations required, deadline 14 days prior to tour.

 - Check the calendar for upcoming events and special programs.

 - Interpretive Guide to Monument Hill / Kriesche Brewery State Historic Sites